derektypist/longest-palindromic-subsequence/README.md

 As a user, when I hover on to the input field, I expect a screentip.

+As a user, if I click on the Reset button, I expect fresh information.

 As a user, when I do not enter anything on the input field having clicked the Submit button, I expect the message:

     Invalid Input.
 Text cannot be empty.